pieroproietti/penguins-eggs/README.md

 ### Installation penguins-eggs from source

-You need a functional installation of Linux Debian version 8 or 9, LinuxMint, LMDE, Ubuntu or derivates, all the prerequisites plus the ``build-essential`` package.
+You need a functional installation of Linux Debian version 10, 9 or 8, LinuxMint, LMDE, Ubuntu 19.04 or derivates and install all the prerequisites plus the ``build-essential`` package.

 ```apt-get install build-essential```